wandb/docs/docs/tutorials/weave_models_registry.md

 pip uninstall unsloth -y && pip install --upgrade --no-cache-dir "unsloth[colab-new] @ git+https://github.com/unslothai/unsloth.git"
 ```

 The model team fine-tuned different Llama-3.2 models using the `unsloth` library to make it faster.
-Hence we'll use the special `unsloth.FastLanguageModel` or `peft.AutoPeftModelForCausalLM` models with adapters to load in the model once downloaded from the Registry.
+Hence use the special `unsloth.FastLanguageModel` or `peft.AutoPeftModelForCausalLM` models with adapters to load in the model once downloaded from the Registry.
 The loading code in the `model_post_init` can be copy and pasted from the "Use" tab in the Registry.

 ```python
 import weave